2026 Riverway Summit

 • And more!

-The Summit brings together leaders, organizations, and communities from across the Great Miami River corridor to share ideas, forge partnerships, and envision the future of our river corridor.
+This is the 19th Summit, bringing together leaders, organizations, and communities from across the Great Miami River corridor to share ideas, forge partnerships, and envision the future of our river corridor.
 Whether you're a municipal leader, business owner, community advocate, or recreation enthusiast, join us for a day of inspiration and collaboration in Hamilton.

 History of the Riverway Summit

-MCD and the University of Dayton (UD) co-hosted the first Great Miami River Summit on the UD campus in 2008.
+The Miami Conservancy District and the University of Dayton (UD) co-hosted the first Great Miami River Summit on the UD campus in 2008.
 The goals of the Summit were to develop a set of recommendations to stimulate river corridor investments in the cities; to share plans for riverfront development and to explore opportunities to leverage individual projects into a collective power; to discuss and explore their shared interests in successful cities and farmland preservation; and for Great Miami River stakeholders to begin to develop a shared vision of the river as an economic driver, unifying force, and competitive advantage for the region.